 Should I fax or mail representatives?

 Before the fax machine and digital communication, mailing was the best option for contacting a local or state representative.
 For most candidates, you can still do this.
-It’s one of the most reliable ways to eventually get hold of your representative.
+It’s one reliable way to get hold of your representative.

 However, mail is sometimes called “snail mail” for a reason: It can be slow.
 Not only does the mail have to reach the representative, but it also must be sorted through by their office, which can take time.
 If they reply to you, they’ll likely do it via mail, so it’ll also take time to get back to you.

-If you have a time-sensitive issue that you want a reply for, you’re better off faxing.
+If you have a time-sensitive issue that you want a reply for, you’re better off faxing, emailing, or using the official’s online contact form.

 What should I put in my fax?

-If you want to get heard, and not ignored, most sites recommend being brief, clear, and very human in your message.
+If you want to be heard, and not ignored, most sites recommend being brief, clear, and sincere in your message.
 You’ll need to structure your fax professionally with your contact information, a respectful “Dear…” to start and a “Sincerely,” at the closing show respect.

 The message itself should be respectful but also honest, avoiding excessive anger, threats, and intimidation.
 Instead, stay respectful and use good grammar, as that will improve your chances of being taken seriously.